 The studio is the desktop work area in which the designer conducts his or her project analyses and establishes the basis for designs.
 When additional projects are desired, new windows may be opened or existing projects may be loaded.

-The Loads modules hold and display the information for the particular installation.
+The Loads module holds and displays the information for the particular installation.
 Other windows may be opened concurrently.
-For example, one window may be used to edit or to modify heat pump data, another to calculate equivalent full load hours, and still others to provide easily accessible graphs or charts that may be required repeatedly through the course of a design.
+For example, one window may be used to design a vertical heat exchanger, another design a horizontal heat exchanger, and still others to provide easily accessible graphs or charts that may be required repeatedly through the course of a design.
 Similar design plans can be compared directly, or entirely different designs can be created and varied.
 All of the information a designer needs exists in one convenient location within Ground Loop Design.